AviatrixSystems/Docs/HowTos/sfc_faq.rst

 What is Secure File Copy?
 ---------------------------

+AWS Storage Gateway supports the NFS/SMB file interface with S3.
+But there are times the use case is different.

+One example.
 Would your developers like to leverage the Direct Connect to copy files to S3 but you are not sure how to enable them in a secure manner?

+Another example.
 Would your customers need to send data to AWS S3 buckets but you need to apply control to the activities?

 Aviatrix Secure File Copy is a tool that allows your developers to copy files between on-prem
 while enabling you to control which S3 buckets and from where the file can be copied.

 What are the benefits of Secure File Copy?
 ----------------------------------------------------------------------------

 The key benefit of Secure File Copy (SFC) is its ability for you to have control over the data transfer in and out of AWS S3 bucket.